GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Related works

-\textbf{Transformers as neural operators.} Self-attention is a learned, data-dependent kernel integral, and with suitable positional features can approximate continuous maps on variable-length sets for discretization-invariant operator learning; cross-attention evaluates outputs at arbitrary coordinates \citep{tsai2019kernelattention,yun2019transformersuniversal,lee2019settransformer,jaegle2021perceiverio}. \emph{Transolver} casts PDE operator learning as attention from query coordinates to context tokens built from input fields, yielding resolution-agnostic inference and strong generalization across meshes \citep{wu2024transolver}.
-Recent operator transformers, e.g., GNOT, add geometric normalization and gating to stabilize training on irregular meshes and multi-condition PDEs \citep{hao2023gnot}.
+\textbf{Transformers as neural operators.} Self-attention is itself a learned, data-dependent kernel integral, naturally supporting discretization-invariant operator learning when combined with suitable positional features \citep{tsai2019transformer,yun2020are,lee2019set,jaegle2021perceiverio}.
+The Galerkin Transformer \citep{cao2021choose} formalized this interpretation, showing that softmax-free linear attention recovers a Petrov-Galerkin projection of an integral operator and giving attention a numerics-grounded reading as a learned discretized operator.
+Transolver casts PDE operator learning as attention from query coordinates to context tokens \citep{wu2024transolver}, while GNOT stabilizes operator training on irregular meshes via geometric normalization and gating \citep{hao2023gnot}.